 Lupus offers optional open access publishing via the SAGE Choice programme.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+For more information on Open Access publishing options at SAGE please visit SAGE Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit SAGE’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 Authors are asked to write their manuscripts in English.
 Spelling and phraseology should conform either to standard UK English or to standard American English and should be consistent throughout the paper.

 The Summary should not exceed 350 words.
 It should be written in a style that conveys the essential message of the paper in abbreviated form.

 The Introduction should assume that the reader is knowledgeable in the field and should therefore be as brief as possible.

 In the Materials and methods section, methods that have been published in detail elsewhere should not be described in detail.
 SI units should be used throughout the text.

 Tables and figures should be placed after references and not embedded within the text.